helloncanella/useAppState/README.md

 }
 ```

-Above we opt to isolate the manipulation of `useAppState` in a custom hook, we called `useCount`, that may be like below.
+We opt to isolate the manipulation of `useAppState` in a custom hook, we called `useCount`, that may be like below.

 ```jsx
 function useCount({ label }) {